RamCompare – The Commercial Progeny Test

 - RamCompare seeking new rams and semen for the project

 - Results from Year Six are now available; the webinar can be viewed here

-- Read the latest farm case studies for the 2021 lamb crop
+- Read the latest farm case studies

 - RamCompare seeking new farms - See news post for details